-Sauerkraut stew with sausages is a wonderful dish for any season.
-You must try this stew - or "Eintopf" in German - if you like Sauerkraut.
-The best is to get the canned German Sauerkraut from Hengstenberg or Kuehne if possible.
+The Sauerkraut stew with sausages makes a a wonderful dish for all seasons but some prefer it in winter and fall.
+You must try this stew, or “Eintopf” in German, if you love Sauerkraut.
+The best is to get German Sauerkraut from Hengstenberg or Kuehne if possible.
+Some US Sauerkrauts contain chemical preservatives, it’s just not the same.
+Find Sauerkraut and mustard in our German Delicatessen Box!

-Thuringian sausage has been produced for hundreds of years.
-The oldest known reference to a Thuringian sausage is located in the Thuringian State Archive in Rudolstadt in a transcript of a bill from an Arnstadt convent from 1404.
-The oldest known recipe dates from 1613 and is kept in the State Archive in Weimar, another is listed in the "Thüringisch-Erfurtische Kochbuch" from 1797 which also mentions a smoked variety.
+The Thuringian sausage has been produced for hundreds of years.
+The oldest known reference to a Thuringian sausage is located in the Thuringian State Archive in Rudolfstadt in a transcript of a bill from an Arnstadt convent from 1404.
+The oldest known recipe dates from 1613 and is kept in the State Archive in Weimar, another is listed in the “Thüringisch-Erfurtische Kochbuch” from 1797 which also mentions a smoked variety.
+Lots of history for sausages but that how it is in Germany.
+Traditions are kept and the heritage is protected.
 Happy Cooking!

 500 g potatoes